 Site Name Description of Constraint 1 Town Centre Vacant Lot Site slopes downward from north to south toward El Toro Road.
 Heavy grading, with a substantial amount of soil export, would be required to accommodate new housing on this site; in addition, it is likely that tiebacks and/or retaining walls would be required to stabilize the site.
 Vehicle access through the Town Centre project to the west appears viable.
 A small portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
 2 Pacific Hills Calvary Site is relatively flat and appears to drain toward the northeast.
 Chapel Parking Lot Vehicle access to Moulton Parkway appears viable via the existing driveway on the adjacent property.
 No environmental constraints affect this site.
 3 Rossmoor Electric Site is relatively flat and appears to drain toward the east.
 Vehicle access to Moulton Parkway appears viable via the existing driveway.
 No environmental constraints affect this site.
 4 Saddleback Golf Cars Site is relatively flat and appears to drain toward the east.
 Vehicle access to Moulton Parkway appears viable via the existing driveway.
-No environmental constraints affect this site.
-5 Laguna Woods Self Site is sloped to the northeast and south; site appears to drain toward the Storage southeast.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
+Lancon Manda Calf No environmental constraints affect this site.
+5 Laguna Woods Self Storage Site is sloped to the northeast and south; site appears to drain toward the southeast.
+Storage Vehicle access to Moulton Parkway appears viable via the existing driveway.
 A small portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
 6 Animal Hospital Site is relatively flat and appears to drain toward the south.
-Vehicle access to El Toro Road appears viable via the existing driveway.
+7 tilling 1105pical Vehicle access to El Toro Road appears viable via the existing driveway.
 No environmental constraints affect this site.
 7 PS Business Park Site is relatively flat and appears to drain toward the north. (excludes Jack in the Vehicle access to Moulton Parkway appears viable via the existing driveway.
 Box) No environmental constraints affect this site.
 8 Smart Parke Site is relatively flat and appears to drain toward the south.
 Vehicle access to El Toro Road appears viable via the existing driveway.
 A portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
-The western portion of the site was affected by a landslide in 2004 when the slope below Calle Sonora failed due to excessive soil saturation, causing 14.0 11.0 0 significant private property damage.
+The western portion of the site was affected by a landslide in 2004 when the slope below Calle Sonora failed due to excessive soil saturation, causing significant private property damage.
 9 McCormick & Son Site is relatively flat and appears to drain toward the north.
 Mortuary Vehicle access to Moulton Parkway appears viable via the existing driveway.
-10 Luthana Church af tha No environmental constraints affect this site.
-10 Lutheran Church of the Cross Site is relatively flat and appears to drain toward the southeast.
-Valida accept to FLT and appears with law in the southeast driver and appears are to the southeast.
-CIOSS Vehicle access to El Toro Road appears viable via the existing driveways on the site. the site.
-No environmental constraints affect this site.
+10 No environmental constraints affect this site.
+10 Lutheran Church of the Site is relatively flat and appears to drain toward the southeast.
+Cross Vehicle access to El Toro Road appears viable via the existing driveways on the cita. the site.No environmental constraints affect this site.
 11 Geneva Presbyterian No environmental constraints affect this site.
 Site is relatively flat and appears to drain toward the southeast.
-1 11 Geneva Presbyterian Church Site is relatively flat and appears to drain toward the southeast.
-The porthern and western portions of the site are adjacent to residential.
-Church The northern and western portions of the site are adjacent to residential uses: therefore, any housing development on these portions of the site will. uses; therefore, any housing development on those portions of the site will need to be sensitive to neighboring residents.
+11 Church Site is relatively flat and appears to drain toward the southeast.
+The northern and western portions of the site are adjacent to residential Charch uses; therefore, any housing development on those portions of the site will need to be sensitive to neighboring residents.
 Vehicle access to El Toro Road and Calle Sonora appears viable via the existing driveways on the site.
-1 chisting universays on the site.
+1 U = - 1/1 = - 1 = 1 = 1